On working with Open Data

 Open Data

 Open Data is one of the most visible fields of Open Government initiatives.
-At its inception, Open Data is any data that you are free to use without any sort of constrains.
-It’s data you can use to build apps and make money out of them (if you want).
+At its inception, Open Data is any data that you are free to use without any sort of constraints.
+Itā€™s data you can use to build apps and make money out of them (if you want).
 To work on academic projects.
-Or just lovingly gaze at in the privacy of your home.
+Or just lovingly gaze at, in the privacy of your home.
 There are no strings attached to use this data.
-You don’t need to pay, you don’t need to register, you just grab it.
+You donā€™t need to pay, you donā€™t need to register, you just download or access it.
 In the Public Administration context, we usually talk about Public Open Data (I will be using both terms interchangeably).

 Public Open Data is data that is produced or results of government work.
-Think about the data that is collected in census.
+Think about the data that is collected in the census.
 Or the data regarding the physical locations and addresses of government buildings and infra-structure.
 Public transportation timetables.
 Official building energy consumption figures.
 Information about business registrations.
 And so on.
 Think of all the data that hundreds of public institutions have to collect, work with and publish.
-That’s a lot of data.
+Thatā€™s a lot of data.
 All of this data is part of what, in Europe, we call Public Sector Information (PSI).
-PSI includes all of this data, but also historical documents, films, and stuff like that.
+PSI includes all of this data, but also historical documents, photographs, public film, and stuff like that.
 And do you know who owns this data?
-No, not government.
-Governments should be the custodians of public data, but the owners are all of us – the taxpayers.
+Hint: not the government.
+Government is the custodian of this data, but the owners are all of us ā€“ the taxpayers and citizens.

 There is an interesting (or sterile) debate about what really constitutes machine-readableness.
-It its most common definition, machine readable information is data that can be extracted and processed by a computer program (usually formats like XML or JSON).
-Some people argue that a scanned pdf is not really a machine-readable format, while other point that pdfs are opened by computers, which are machines (thus…).
-I don’t really feel qualified to participate on that debate, but you know what’s even more terrible?
+In its most common definition, machine readable information is data that can be extracted and processed by a computer program (usually formats like XML or JSON).
+Some people argue that a scanned pdf is not really a machine-readable format, while others point that pdfs are opened by computers, which are machines (thusā€¦).
+I donā€™t really feel qualified to participate in that debate, but you know whatā€™s even more terrible?
 When data is not available at all, or just buried inside some institutional website or closed room.

 Of course we are transparent, just take whatever you need!